S-Hao/DS-UA-301-Project/README.md

 For this project, I chose 2 datasets, one containing IMDb reviews of either positive or negative sentiment, and the other containing emails of either athiest or christian sentiment.

-For the lexicon approach, found in Final_Project_Lexicon.ipynb, I used sentiwordnet to calculate a sentiment score for each text.
-For the ML approach, found in Final_Project_CNN.ipynb, I chose a simple CNN for classification; as per the findings of a [sample project](https://github.com/LW0214/301_project), the simplest cnn model performs just as well as more complicated models such as LeNet.
-For the hybrid approach, found in Final_Project_Hybrid.ipynb, I vectorized the text data and fit a SGDClassifier onto it.
+For the lexicon approach, found in 'Final_Project_Lexicon.ipynb', I used sentiwordnet to calculate a sentiment score for each text.
+For the ML approach, found in 'Final_Project_CNN.ipynb', I chose a simple CNN for classification; as per the findings of a [sample project](https://github.com/LW0214/301_project), the simplest cnn model performs just as well as more complicated models such as LeNet.
+For the hybrid approach, found in 'Final_Project_Hybrid.ipynb', I vectorized the text data and fit a SGDClassifier onto it.

 Lexicon results:<br>
 The tagging and score assignment time on the 20newsgroups dataset is 53 seconds.<br>